Breasts are the same in men and women until puberty. During sexual maturity, a woman’s breast tissue grows in size and amount.

 After menopause, breasts are typically composed more of fat than other connective and glandular tissue.
 This is because the number and size of lobules decreases after menopause.

 Dense breasts are normal in many mammograms.
-According to a 2012 article in the Journal of the National Cancer Institute, nearly 40 percent of women in the United States have dense breasts.
+According to a 2012 article in the Journal of the National Cancer Institute, nearly of women in the United States have dense breasts.
 Factors that increase the likelihood of dense breasts are:

 - older age at first birth